sciencepeak/BLAST_coding_challenge/README.md

-# BLAST coding challenge questions
+# BLAST Coding challenge questions

 The pipelines for different sequencing platforms use blast extensively to query sequences against a given database.
 One of the steps, in an earlier version of a pipeline, heavily relied on blasting to eliminate primer and adaptor sequences from the reads to generate clean and manageable datasets.
 You are provided with fasta and quality files from a dataset that was generated using 454 sequencing platform.
 You are required to blast the dataset against the given primer and adaptor sequences and generate output in m8 format.

 You need to write a small program using python that will take:

 a) Fasta and quality files containing the reads and corresponding quality scores.

 b) Adaptor and primer sequences are:

 Primer Sequence: CGCCGTTTCCCAGTAGGTCTC

 Adaptor Sequence: ACTGAGTGGGAGGCAAGGCACACAGGGGATAGG

 The program should generate the following output: